dawreckless/python_curriculum/Unit_2_Variables/README.md

 ## Snake Case
  - If a variable has 2 or more words, use an underscore and lowercase letters
  - Ex. is_on = False

+## What you will learn
+ - Variables
+ - Data Types
+ - String concantenation
+ - Type Casting
+ - Input
+ - Variable Math and Operations